-The Board has established a Nomination Committee, composing of one executive Director, namely Mr. Sui Jiaheng, and two independent non-executive Directors, namely Ms. Pang Xia and Mr. Deng Chunhua, in compliance with the code provision of the Corporate Governance Code set out in Appendix 14 to the Listing Rules.
+The Board has established a Nomination Committee, composing of one executive Director, namely Mr. Sui Jiaheng, and two independent non-executive Directors, namely Ms. Pang Xia and Mr. Deng Chunhua, in compliance with the code provision of the Corporate Governance Code.
 Mr. Sui Jiaheng is the chairman of the Nomination Committee.